WebOrigami/docs/content/language/yaml.md

 Here the `image` property will be (a `Promise` for) the actual SVG content.
 The path will be resolved using the Origami [scope](scope.html) for the folder containing the YAML file.
 The expression could just as easily reference a network file via a URL.

-Code that renders the product as an HTML page won't need to care where image came from.
+Code that renders the product as an HTML page won't need to care where the image came from.

 ## Apply a template to data